Association of Animal Artists Autumn Exhibition 2025

 - 3 min read

-The Association of Animal Artists hosts two yearly physical exhibitions - one in the Spring and one in Autumn.
-As the secretary of the AAA I spend a lot of time helping to prepare the wall plans, emailing out entry forms, and delivering other member's work to help hang on the opening day.
+The Association of Animal Artists hosts two yearly physical exhibitions—one in Spring and another in Autumn.
+As the secretary of the AAA, I dedicate a lot of time to preparing wall plans, emailing entry forms, and delivering artwork from other members for the opening day.

 The AAA's First Preview Night in Years!

-Myself, partner Steven Watson, and fellow artists Megan Elizabeth and Maureen Bailey at the preview night of the Association of Animal Artists 2025.
+My partner, Steven Watson, and fellow artists Megan Elizabeth and Maureen Bailey were all present at the preview night of the Association of Animal Artists 2025.

 The Awards for the Autumn Exhibition 2025

-Once I'd helped to sign all the paintings in and hang them all up on the walls, I headed off back to the hotel for a much needed nap!
-(I was actually full of a cold and very nearly didn't attend the preview night!)
+After helping to sign in and hang all the paintings, I returned to the hotel for a much-needed nap.
+I was battling a cold and almost didn't attend the preview night!

-I'm so glad I did attend in the end, as I was able to experience winning an award in person, live at the the opening night!
+I am so glad I did attend, as I was able to experience the thrill of winning an award live at the opening night!

-This year...
-I'm am incredibly proud (and still quite floored!) to announce that I have not only won the "Into the Wild" category (for any wild species), but also the overall "Best In Show" both for "Afternoon Snooze" - My original soft pastel of a sleepy Hyena.
+This year, I am incredibly proud (and still quite floored!) to announce that I have won the "Into the Wild" category (for any wild species) and the overall "Best In Show" for my piece "Afternoon Snooze," which is an original soft pastel of a sleepy hyena.

-The "Into the Wild" category also accounted for almost half of the entire exhibition...
-To win "Best In Show" amongst so much talent, genuinely blew my mind and was the last thing I expected to hear during the awards ceremony.
+The "Into the Wild" category accounted for almost half of the entire exhibition.
+Winning "Best In Show" among such talent genuinely blew my mind.
+It was the last thing I expected to hear during the awards ceremony.

 I want to send a HUGE thank you to the judges!